 This Malaysian-style spicy coconut rice meal is given a spin at Bali Nasi Lemak.

 Touches of Bali (or Indonesia for that matter) are added in the form of the country's black kecap manis (sweet savoury soy sauce), tossed with supremely crispy chicken drumsticks or wings.
+This is the eatery's signature topping.

 It sits over a soft fluffy lightly coconut-ty rice, that can be paired with sayur lodeh -- spicy coconut milk stewed vegetables, crispy anchovies, grilled otah (spicy fish paste) and a regular plain Jane fried egg to go with the sweetish and spicy sambal chili.